**Originally published in July 2017, this post was last updated on July 26, 2025

 - Defusing Teen Attitudes: The Ultimate Guide

-- 3 Fantastic Puberty Books For Girls She’ll Love
+- 3 Fantastic Puberty Books for Girls She’ll Love

 - When Should Girls Start Shaving?
 The Fuzzy Truth